 In February 2002, ACWWA entered into an agreement with PID (see Note 1) with respect to the construction and operation of public improvements.
 In June 2003, ACWWA entered into an agreement with CWSD concerning the construction of water treatment facilities (now known as JWPP).
 The 2003 agreement, among other things, assigns responsibility to ACWWA for the overall management and operations of JWPP.
 Under the terms of the agreement, ACWWA is to be the manager and operator of JWPP.
 In exchange for operating the plant, pursuant to a lease dated April 2002, PID has leased and will transfer its assets in JWPP to ACWWA for a nominal amount at the final payment of the last PID bonds issued pursuant to the 2001 bond authorization.
 In June 2010, JWPP was placed into service and began operations.
 On December 6, 2010, ACWWA received a Notice of Violation/Cease and Desist Order as a result of an alleged permit violation from the Colorado Department of Public Health and Environment, Division of Administration, Water Quality Control Division related to excess discharge of selenium in the waste product of JWPP which allegedly violated a federal Environmental Protection Agency standard.
-JWPP changed from a reverse osmosis-based system to microfiltration in 2012 while it continues to work on a longer-term solution that is compatible with the original construction design.
+JWPP changed from a RO-based system to microfiltration in 2012 and operated as a microfiltration plant until December 2018.
+At that time, the plant was shut down so work could begin on converting the JWPP to a blended RO/microfiltration process, which will utilize a biological treatment process to enable the brine stream from the RO process to be acceptably discharged into Windmill Creek.
+In August 2018, ACWWA and CWSD contracted Jacobs Engineering to run and manage the project at a cost of approximately \$9.6 million, with ACWWA contributing \$3.8 million and CWSD contributing the remaining \$5.8 million over the term of the agreement.
+The plant is scheduled to begin processing water in late May of 2019.
+ACWWA and CWSD have contracted with Jacobs Engineering to operate the reconfigured plant for a period of three years, with the term beginning in May 2019.